 Stephen needs no introduction from us.
 He is a world famous conductor, musician, and Director of Music at King’s College, Cambridge.
 We refer you to his pages at King’s College for an introduction to his work.

-Lynette is a singing teacher to the boy choristers of The Choir of King’s College, Cambridge.
+Lynette is the conductor of King’s Junior Voices.
 Between January 2007 and July 2010 she also worked as choral animateur for the King’s College Chorister Outreach Project (part of the national SingUP project), supporting local primary teachers in developing their pupils’ interest in singing.
 As part of the project she founded and still conducts King’s Junior Voices.
+From 2010-2020 she was the singing teacher to the boy choristers of The Choir of King’s College, Cambridge, preparing the boy trebles for recordings, concerts and radio and TV broadcasts.

 Lynette is Director of Music at Wolfson College Cambridge where she conducts the college’s 50 voice choir and 16 voice chamber singers.
-At the CU Faculty of Music Lynette teaches the Vocal Health and Training component of the MMus in Choral Conducting Course and several of her MMus students have volunteered with KJV.
-She was an invited speaker at the International Society for Music Education conference in Greece in July 2012.
+At the CU Faculty of Music Lynette taught on the Vocal Health and Training component of the MMus in Choral Conducting Course and several of her MMus students have volunteered with KJV.

 Her secondary school years were spent at a state music specialist school where she gained her love of choral music singing in its award winning choirs.
 Lynette went on to study musicology at Monash University (BA) and then took a double honours degree (gaining a First) in singing and music education at Melbourne University (BMusEd).
 She gained her earliest teaching and conducting experience with some of the leading children’s choirs in Australia, including the Australian Boys’ Choir, the Young Voices of Melbourne and the Melbourne Youth Choir.
 As part of her music education degree she specialised in the Kodály Method and then taught at a specialist Kodály primary school.

-Whilst singing with the Victoria State Opera in 1991, she won the National Liederfest prize, allowing her to travel to London to continue her vocal studies.
+She sang with the Victoria State Opera and in 1991 won the National Liederfest prize, allowing her to travel to London to continue her vocal studies.
 She began working with the Monteverdi Choir and Sir John Eliot Gardiner, singing as soloist on recordings including the Gramophone Award winning disc “The Choral Music of Percy Grainger”.
 She has sung as soloist with many of the UK’s top vocal ensembles, including understudying the alto lead in Deborah Warner’s controversial staging of Handel’s Messiah at English National Opera.

-Lynette is a member of the BBC Singers, Britain’s only full-time professional chamber choir where she does a 50% jobshare.
+Between 1993-2017 Lynette was a staff member with the BBC Singers, Britain’s only full-time professional chamber choir.
 She has performed with them at major music festivals in the UK and around the world and has sung at prestigious events such as the funeral of Princess Diana.
-In addition to a busy performing and recording schedule, the BBC Singers has an active learning and outreach programme which Lynette plays an active part.
+In addition to a busy performing and recording schedule, the BBC Singers has an busy learning and outreach programme which Lynette played an active part in.

 More about Lynette can be found on her website.